JoseDLR24/JoseDLR24/README.md

 ### Hi there 👋, my name is Jose
 #### Design and Web Development

-I'm Jose De Los Reyes from Colombia, I enjoy web development and creating designs for the web.
+I'm Jose De Los Reyes from Colombia, currently located in Canada, I enjoy web development and creating designs for the web.
 I'm sure you have heard of Colombia, I mean, we have the most delicious coffee, right?
 So, here you have a passionate Colombian bringing you programming and design from the other side of the world with a cup of hot coffee.

  I like to learn JavaScript and ReactJS, these are challenging subjects, but I find them fascinating and rewarding.
 Also, I enjoy creating wireframes and UI/UX designs.